iomoath/yara-scanner/README.md

 # Yara Scanner
 #### yara-scanner

-Hunt the unknown!

-YaraScanner is a threat hunting tool, based on Yara Rules.
+YaraScanner is a simple threat hunting & IOC scanner tool.
+Yara rules based.

 ### Features
 * Scan a single file.
 Attempt to find a pattern matching with given file.
 * Scan a directory.
-Scan for file(s) in given directory path and attempt to find a pattern matching with Yara-Rules.
+Scan for file(s) in given directory path and attempt to find a pattern matching with Yara rules.
 * Scan web access logs.
 By getting list of accessed file paths from access logs and attempt to find a pattern matching with Yara Rules.
-* Auto fetch and compile Yara-Rules from [Yara-Rules](https://github.com/Yara-Rules/rules)
+* Auto fetch Yara rules from [Neo23x0](https://github.com/Neo23x0/signature-base)
 * Flexibility, using custom Yara rules
 * HTML scan reports
 * Deliver reports by email